 Jetty supports both a client and a server implementation for the HTTP/2 protocol as defined by RFC 7540.

-The requirements for running HTTP/2 are JDK 8 or greater, and typically also ALPN support (see Chapter 14, ALPN).
+The requirements for running HTTP/2 are JDK 8 or greater, and typically also ALPN support (see Chapter 15, Application Layer Protocol Negotiation (ALPN)).

 A server deployed over TLS (SSL) normally advertises the HTTP/2 protocol via the TLS extension Application Layer Protocol Negotiation (ALPN).

-The Jetty HTTP/2 implementation consists of the following sub-projects (each producing a jar):
+The Jetty HTTP/2 implementation consists of the following sub-projects (each producing a jar file):

 HttpClientto send HTTP requests and receive HTTP responses, and the HTTP/2 transport will take care of converting them in HTTP/2 format (see also this blog entry).